 To exclude pages about a specific topic, follow these steps:

-- Select the topics you'd like to exclude by selecting the checkboxes to the left of each one.
+- On the "Topic exclusions" page, select the topics you'd like to exclude by selecting the checkboxes to the left of each one.

 You can combine multiple exclusion types and your ads won’t match against any of the content you excluded in your ad group.